Abugu1996/global-energy-analysis-1990-2020/README.md

 .
 Top Producers & Consumers (Dashboard Result):
 The top 10 producers and consumers are concentrated among industrialized and rapidly developing economies.
 These regions hold the greatest potential for impactful energy and climate policies.

-.
-Electricity Generation Mix (Dashboard Result):
+. share of electricity in final energy consumption (Dashboard Result):
 Electricity generation is slowly diversifying.
 While coal and oil remain significant, natural gas and renewables are steadily increasing, signaling a gradual but important shift toward cleaner energy.

 # Final Conclusion